Venice:

 largely built of wood.

-over who could make the clearest glass.
-By the end of the 13th century
+a vigorous rivalry over who could make the clearest glass.
+By the end

-the tradition of blown glass had triumphed over that of cut and polish
+of the 13th century the tradition of blown glass had triumphed over that

-quarz, mainly due to the development of a mixture of sands for raw material,
+of cut and polish quarz, mainly due to the development of a mixture of

-a secret protected under threat of summary execution.
-A visit to one of
+sands for raw material, a secret protected under threat of summary execution.

-But take note: to see a real piece of work made by a real master of the
+piece of work made by a real master of the craft one has to visit the

-all you will see is the making of some rather trivial piece.
-The essential
+of some rather trivial piece.
+The essential accompaniment

-to the modern works of Archimede Seguso.
+modern works of Archimede Seguso.

 But a visit to Murano does not end there,

 anything but.
-The Chiesa dei Santi Maria e Donato would be sufficient
+The Chiesa dei Santi Maria e Donato

-excuse alone.
-On ancient foundations it was rebuilt in the Romanesque
+foundations it was rebuilt in the Romanesque style of the 12th century,

-style of the 12th century, only a few decades after the new Basilica di
+only a few decades after the new Basilica di San Marco.
+It introduces

-San Marco.
-It introduces new elements that are not in the normal repertoire
+new elements that are not in the normal repertoire of the style, in some

-of the style, in some ways reminiscent of the Roman city of Altino.
-(Note
+ways reminiscent of the Roman city of Altino.
+(Note here that 'Romanesque'

-architecture, but not itself Roman.)
-You will be led into a positive zoo
+itself Roman.)
+You will be led into a positive zoo of real and mythical

-of real and mythical creatures, all of which carry an eschatological significance
+creatures, all of which carry an eschatological significance (which will

-(which will be explained); it is an entrancing and vigorous bestiary.
+be explained); it is an entrancing and vigorous bestiary.

 Like the mosaics of Saint Mark's, it is on a fine tesselated pavement.